-At the end of any waiting period your employer requires Once each year during the annual enrollment period At other special times during the year (see the Special times you can join the plan section below) You can enroll eligible family members (these are your "dependents") at this time too.
-If you don't enroll when you first qualify for benefits, you may have to wait until the next annual enrollment period to join.
-You can enroll the following family members: Your legal spouse You can enroll in these situations: You didn't enroll before because you had other coverage and that coverage has ended Your COBRA coverage has ended A court orders that you cover a dependent on your health plan When your dependent moves outside the service area for your employee plan We must receive the completed enrollment information within 31 days of the date when coverage ends.
+At the end of any waiting period your employer requires Once each year during the annual enrollment period

+Special times you can join the plan

+You can enroll in these situations:

+You didn't enroll before because you had other coverage and that coverage has ended Your COBRA coverage has ended A court orders that you cover a dependent on your health plan When your dependent moves outside the service area for your employee plan We must receive the completed enrollment information within 31 days of the date when coverage ends.
 You can also enroll in these situations:

-You or your dependent lose your eligibility for enrollment in Medicaid or an S-CHIP plan You are now eligible for state fee assistance under Medicaid or S-CHIP which will pay your fee contribution under this plan We must receive the completed enrollment information within 60 days of the date when coverage ends.
+You or your dependent lose your eligibility for enrollment in Medicaid or an S-CHIP plan You are now eligible for state fee assistance under Medicaid or S-CHIP which will pay your fee contribution under this plan

+We must receive the completed enrollment information within 60 days of the date when coverage ends.

+Notification of change in status

 Tell us of any changes that may affect your benefits.
+Please contact us as soon as possible when you have a:

+Change of address

+Dependent status change

+Dependent who enrolls in Medicare or any other health plan

+Starting coverage

-Please contact us as soon as possible when you have a: Change of address Dependent status change Dependent who enrolls in Medicare or any other health plan Your coverage under this plan has a start and an end.
+Your coverage under this plan has a start and an end.
 You must start coverage after you complete the eligibility and enrollment process.
 You can ask your employer to confirm your effective date.

+Stopping coverage

 Your coverage typically ends when you leave your job; but it can happen for other reasons.
 Ending coverage doesn't always mean you lose coverage with us.
 There will be circumstances that will still allow you to continue coverage.
+See the Special

+When dependent coverage ends

-See the Special Dependent coverage will end if:
+Dependent coverage will end if: